What Should I Do If My Landlord Enters Without Permission? Know Your Rights

 - Entering the property while the tenant is away, without informing them

-- Using repeated access as a way to monitor or pressure a tenant
+- Using repeated access to monitor or pressure a tenant

-When a landlord breaches your right to quiet enjoyment, it is not just a minor procedural issue.
-In many jurisdictions, this breach can support a formal legal claim, including one for compensation or lease termination without penalty to the tenant.
+When a landlord breaches your right to quiet enjoyment, it is not a minor procedural issue.
+In many jurisdictions, this breach can support a legal claim — including compensation or lease termination without penalty.

 Rental privacy law treats your home as your private space.
 The fact that the landlord owns the property does not mean they can treat it like their own living room.